TheNuclearNexus/mal-sports/content/posts/Doherty-Scores-First-Valiants-Fall.md

+---
+title: Doherty Scores First for 2025, Valiants Fall to Rangers
+category: "Field Hockey"
+date: 2025-09-02T16:00:00.000-0500
-**PURCHASE, N.Y.**  Manhattanville field hockey grabbed the first goal of the season, from Fiona Doherty, in a 5-1 loss in the home opener on Tuesday afternoon.
+summary: Manhattanville field hockey grabbed the first goal of the season, from Fiona Doherty, in a 5-1 loss in the home opener on Tuesday afternoon.
+location: PURCHASE, N.Y.
+---

 The Valiants move to 0-2 while the Rangers (2-0) grab their second of the year.

 ***FIRST HALF***